"When you discover new things every minute and your mind is absorbing so many experiences, it feels like time expands."

 Orbital Velocity is designed to be a "living time capsule" about the International Space Station.
 This website will chronicle humanity's ambitions to live in low-Earth orbit and beyond and how the ISS is playing a critical role making humans a multi-planetary species.

 This project is an attempt to bridge an information gap between space agencies and companies, as well as a public that supports space endeavors with its tax dollars.
 Despite the importance of the space station, the general public doesn't always know what is happening aboard this amazing complex on a regular basis.
 Research being conducted isn't always readily available and what information is out there can sometimes be difficult to understand.
 Some people aren't even aware there is an active space program, let alone a space station.

-Orbital Velocity hopes to change that by building a database of information through blogs, a website, small videos and longer documentary-like series'.
+Orbital Velocity aims to change that by building a database of information through news, interactives, small videos and longer documentary-like series'.